 Describing the unfolding of event in causal terms, Timeline 1 was the first, and the interaction with the past at the ‘end’ (in the ‘present’) of Timeline 1 triggered Timeline 2 – and onward to Timeline 3 and 4 in the same way.
 So the whole universe is walking through these four timelines – or the observer is made aware of four parallel universes, each of them equipped with an eternal timeline that cannot be modified.
 If the latter is true, you should really not meet yourself in an alternate timeline or space-time will collapse.
 So the causal consistency of in contrast to comes with its risks.

-In a similar way to the twisted plot of Deja Vu, the old enterprise crew has boldly gone where no man has gone before as we witnessed in the 1970s on black and white TV sets.
-Then the Romulan Nero and the elder Spock travelled from to past (from the perspective of bold old episodes and the 2009 movie this was / is the future) to meet the elder Kirk and the younger Kirk – both time travellers have interacted with the past at different times – very similar to the Deja Vu approach.
+In a similar way to the twisted plot of Deja Vu, the old enterprise crew has boldly gone where no man has gone before – as we witnessed in the 1970s on black and white TV sets.
+Then the Romulan Nero and the elder Spock travelled from to past (from the perspective of bold old episodes and the 2009 movie this was / is the future) They meet / met / will meet the elder Kirk and the younger Kirk, and both time travellers have interacted with the past at different times – in a way similar to the Deja Vu approach.

 Every timeline-crossing event kicks off a new timeline.
-In the most ‘causally recent’ Timeline 3 both entities of Spock do coexist of did two versions of Doug in Deja Vu – thus I tag Deja Vu as a class movie, but the categorization should maybe be enriched with tags for complexity.
+In the most ‘causally recent’ Timeline 3 both entities of Spock do coexist – as did two versions of Doug in Deja Vu.
+Thus I tag Deja Vu as a class movie, but the categorization should maybe be enriched with tags for complexity.

 Most likely we need to do more research and setup a global project in order to come up with better categories and standards for time travel movies: This collection of the Top 10 Time Travel Movies is a starting point.